Can You Prevent Scratches, Girth Galls, Boot Rubs, etc.?

 Simply sprinkle it on their coat, rub it in and you’re done.
 As an added bonus the powder acts as a dry shampoo when it’s too cold to wet shampoo or water is not available.
 It dries sweat and dissipates odor.

 Jim McDonough tells us how he uses Coat Defense as a dry shampoo to keep his horse’s clean and shiny, and how it has prevented funk under the wraps for the first time ever.

-Victoria Bokum and Laynee Ashker tell us and show us just how they use Coat Defense under tack to keep their horse’s skin healthy, protected and smelling fresh…
+Laynee Ashker tell us and show us just how she uses Coat Defense under tack to keep her horse’s skin healthy, protected and smelling fresh…

 Is it too late to prevent and your horse is suffering RIGHT NOW from a skin issue?
 Don’t worry, we’ve got you covered with our TROUBLE SPOT DRYING PASTE.
 Simply apply the paste and watch you horse heal quickly.

 We’re proud to be healing and protecting the equine community with the only Dry and Drying products on the market.
 These products work faster than anything on the market, are effective 100% of the time, and don’t introduce any harsh chemicals to interfere with your horse’s natural healing abilities.